wbleonard/mongo-socket-chat-example/README.md

 ## Introduction

-The [Socket.IO Getting Started guide](https://socket.io/get-started/chat) provides a nice introduction to [Socket.io](https://socket.io/).
+The [Socket.IO Getting Started guide](https://socket.io/get-started/chat) provides a nice introduction to [Socket.IO](https://socket.io/).
 The guide bundles the server and client into a single application where messages submitted via an HTML input form are received and displayed on the page.

-Since MongoDB supports an exceptional [eventing framwork](https://www.mongodb.com/docs/manual/changeStreams/) of its own, this tutorial will demonstrate how to propogate events emmitted from MongoDB through to Socket.IO.
+Since MongoDB supports an exceptional [eventing framework](https://www.mongodb.com/docs/manual/changeStreams/) of its own, this tutorial will demonstrate how to propagate events emitted from MongoDB through to Socket.IO.
 To keep things consistent, I will try to mirror the Socket.IO Getting Started guide as much as possible.

 ![architecture](https://raw.githubusercontent.com/wbleonard/mongo-socket-chat-example/main/images/architecture.png "architecture")